 We've put together a list of things to look out for when buying an older home, and what this may mean for your house insurance policy.

-If you are looking to buy an older home or you own an older home and are changing house insurance policies, we may ask you to provide more information before we can offer cover.
+If you are looking to buy an older home or you own an older home and are changing house insurance policies, we may ask you to provide more information before we can offer house cover.

 Older houses (built pre-1940) were subject to different building standards and over time the quality of the materials can deteriorate.

-If you're buying, it's important to check you can get insurance for your property before making an offer.
+If you're buying, it's important to check you can get house insurance for your property before making an offer.

-If you're renewing your policy, or we ask you to move to a newer policy (when an older or off-sale policy is being phased out, for instance) the terms and conditions of your policy may change.
+If you're renewing your house policy, or we ask you to move to a newer policy (when an older or off-sale policy is being phased out, for instance) the terms and conditions of your policy may change.
 Most house insurers in New Zealand offer replacement value sum insured policies including Tower.
 When moving from a present day value (PDV) house policy to a replacement value sum insured house policy and you have an older house, you'll need to answer specific questions about your property to qualify for replacement value.

 In both cases, it's important to answer all questions honestly and truthfully so you'll be covered at claims time.
 If we find that your house has structural issues or other defects, this may need to be rectified before we can offer insurance.
 We recommend speaking to a qualified professional about getting the issues thoroughly checked and addressed.